 Ordinary stuff becomes special stuff if it is used by very special people.
 Let me give you some examples.
-In 1996 there was an auction held for various possessions that belonged to president Kennedy.
-President Kennedy’s rocking chair sold for almost 1/2 a million dollars, his golf clubs a little over 3/4 of a million dollars, his desk sold for $1.43 million.
-Now, you could find a chair, golf clubs and a desk of equal quality, physically indistinguishable all for hardly a fraction of that price.
+In 1996 there was an auction held for various possessions that belonged to President Kennedy.
+President Kennedy’s rocking chair sold for almost half a million dollars, his golf clubs a little over three quarters of a million dollars, his desk sold for $1.43 million.
+Now, you could find a chair, golf clubs, and a desk of equal quality and physically indistinguishable, all for hardly a fraction of that price.
 But it was because of who used the stuff that made it so special, so valuable.
 Did you know a handful of Elvis Presley’s hair sold for $115,000?
-A pair of Michael Jackson’s underwear sold for $1 million.
+A pair of Michael Jackson’s underwear sold for 1 million.
 A tissue used by Scarlett Johansson who, from what I’ve read, used it when she had a cold that she caught from Samuel L. Jackson sold for $5,300.
 Brad Pitt’s and Angelina Jolie’s exhaled breath in a jar – $523.
 Well, that’s all ridiculous, isn’t it?
 But you probably see what I’m saying.
 This ground was holy, not really because of anything about the ground itself, but because it was being used by someone very holy.

-Holy, what does that mean, in case some of us don’t know?
+Holy, what does that mean, some of us don’t know?
 The basic idea of holy is separate, set apart, special, unique, distinct.
 When we talk about God being holy we mean that God is far separate, far distinct from all others in every good way.
 God is not just a super-sized version of you or me.
-He is incomparable in power, in wisdom, in knowledge, in goodness, in righteousness.
+He is incomparable in power, wisdom, knowledge, goodness, and righteousness.
 In every good way, in every category of consideration, He is transcendent, in a class all by Himself.

 Moses in front of that bush had a lot to learn about God’s holiness, how transcendentally great and perfect in every way God is.
-God identified Himself to Moses as the God of his father, and the God of Abraham and Isaac and Jacob.
+God identified Himself to Moses as the God of his father, and the God of Abraham, Isaac, and Jacob.
 And then He told Moses of His plans to deliver the Israelites from their bondage and oppression in Egypt and to bring them to the good land of Canaan and give it to them as their inheritance.
-And He told Moses, “I’ve decided I want to use you to talk to Pharaoh for Me and then to lead My people, Israel, out.”
+And He told Moses, “I’ve decided I want to use you to talk to Pharaoh for Me and then to lead My people, Israel, out”.
 And Moses, as though he knew better than the Holy One with whom he was talking, actually argued, respectfully argued, but argued.
 He tried to inform God of several reasons why he was not the man for the job.
 He said, “I’m too insignificant, too unimpressive, too incompetent, too ineloquent in speech.
-You’ve got the wrong man,” as if God would make a mistake.
-Moses had much to learn about the holiness of the God he was talking with.
+You’ve got the wrong man”.
+As if God would make a mistake.
+Moses had much to learn about the holiness of the God.
 God answered all of Moses’ objections and told him that his brother Aaron was going to be with him and could speak for him if he felt he was too ineloquent.
 Moses saw he wasn’t going to be able to weasel out of this calling, so he went with his brother Aaron down to Egypt.

-For His glory and our good we must see His holiness.
+For His glory and our good, we must see His holiness.
 In fact it’s so important that Jesus taught us it should be the primary concern in our prayers.
-You remember when Jesus taught His disciples how to pray by giving them an example prayer, the first request of His example prayer was, “Our Father who is in heaven, Hallowed be Your name.”
+You remember when Jesus taught His disciples how to pray by giving them an example prayer, the first request of His example prayer was, “Our Father who is in heaven, Hallowed be Your name”.
 The word “hallowed” is related to the word holy.
 It means to be revered as holy.
-He was saying pray that God’s name may be esteemed as holy.
+He was saying to pray that God’s name may be esteemed as holy.
 And of course when He says God’s name He doesn’t mean the particular combination of letters that make up God’s name.
 He means more what people think of when they hear God’s name.
 Like how we use the word “name” when we say that someone has a good name in this community.
-We don’t mean people like the actual word, Bill or Sue or whatever it is, but we mean that what comes to people’s minds when they hear the person’s name is a good respectable person.
-The request, “Father, hallowed be You name” means “Father, may people think of You and treat You as holy.”
+We don’t mean people like the actual word, Bill or Sue or whatever it is, but we mean is that what comes to people’s minds when they hear the person’s name is a good respectable person.
+The request, “Father, hallowed be Your name” means “Father, may people think of You and treat You as holy”.
 And it’s so important that people revere God as holy because that leads to the fulfillment of the next requests in Jesus’ model prayer.
-“Your kingdom come,” or, “Your rule come.”
-The thought is I think, “God, may your rule come into the hearts and lives of people; may people set You up on the throne of their hearts as their king.”
+“Your kingdom come” or “Your rule come”.
+The thought is, I think, “God, may your rule come into the hearts and lives of people; may people set You up on the throne of their hearts as their king”.
 People do that when they come to see and believe that He is holy, that’s He’s so deserving of our trust and fear and love.
 So they make Him their king.
-And that leads to the next thing in the prayer, “Your will be done on earth as it is in heaven.”
-When we see God as holy and the set Him on the throne of our hearts then we do His will on this earth as His angels do in heaven.
+And that leads to the next thing in the prayer, “Your will be done on earth as it is in heaven”.
+When we see God as holy and the set Him on the throne of our hearts, then we do His will on this earth as His angels do in heaven.

 So God wanted to teach His people and the ancient world about His holiness.